GENRC

 GREP:FILE:s/RX/REPL/[FLAGS][;...]

 Grep for the first line in FILE that matches RX.
-If found, process replace the matched portion according to REPL and FLAGS.
-Use the resulting string as PID.
-More sed expressions can be supplied, separated with semicolons.
+If found, modify the matched portion according to REPL and FLAGS.
+Use the resulting string as the file name and read PID from that file, as if using the FILE source.
+Several sed expressions can be supplied, separated with semicolons.

 PROC[:[EXE][:FLAGS]]